The Federal Budget

 Every year, the Executive Branch and Congress develop a budget for spending areas that Congress controls on an annual basis called the discretionary budget.
 This does not include mandatory spending, such as for entitlement programs like Social Security.
 At any time, Congress can make changes to general revenues, and some such changes are often incorporated into the annual budget proposal.

 Respondents were initially told that they would be dealing with the discretionary budget and general revenues.
-They were also told about the projected budget deficit and that this amount is projected to be $900 billion for 2019.
-This deficit figure includes most mandatory spending, including for Medicare and Medicaid, but does not include spending on Social Security because that is calculated separately (i.e. it is an off-budget item).
+They were also told about the projected budget deficit.

 To introduce the issue of the budget deficit, respondents were presented two graphs putting the deficit into historical perspective:

-To evaluate spending, respondents were presented the current discretionary budget broken out into 34 line items with a short description of each item and shown spending levels for the past two years and the projected level for the current year.
+To evaluate spending, respondents were presented the most recent discretionary budget (FY2024) broken out into 32 line items with a short description of each item and shown spending levels for the past two years and the projected level for the current year.
 They were asked to specify their proposed level for each line item.
+They were also asked to specify their proposed spending level for the mandatory programs Medicaid and the Supplemental Nutrition Assistance Program (SNAP, or food stamps)

-To evaluate taxes, respondents were presented options for changing existing taxes and adopting new taxes including:
+To evaluate taxes, respondents were presented options for changing existing taxes and adopting new taxes.

 As respondents made their selections, an interactive feature gave them immediate and cumulative feedback on the impact of their choices on the deficit.